DeterminedSensei/random/README.md

-Just a random Number generator, that pairs a given Set of person into teams of a given size
+Just a random Number generator, that pairs a given Set of people into teams of a given size